faizahmedfarooqui/prompt-pal/README.md

-# AI in CLI built using [Llama](https://gpt-index.readthedocs.io/en/latest/index.html) & [OpenAI](https://platform.openai.com/docs/introduction/overview) using OpenAI Chat Model

-## What does this repository contains?

-- This repository contains two files ie. `construct.py` & `run.py` and these files helps in constructing your data into OpenAI and getting results for your prompt from OpenAI Chat Model
+# PromptPal: An AI-powered command-line assistant

+Welcome to the repository that showcases the use of [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/index.html) and [OpenAI](https://platform.openai.com/docs/introduction) Chat Model to create an AI-powered CLI.

+`LlamaIndex` is a powerful tool that allows you to connect your LLMs with external data through a central interface.
+With OpenAI's state-of-the-art chat model, you can create an intelligent conversational agent that can understand natural language and provide relevant responses.

+This repository contains two files: `construct.py` and `run.py` & one folder `docs`:
-- `construct.py` helps to create the embedding from your files available in `docs` directory
+- `construct.py` helps you to create embeddings for your training data stored in the docs directory.
-- `run.py` runs your prompt through the same embedding
+- `run.py` runs your prompt through the same embeddings and generates responses from the OpenAI Chat Model.
+- `docs` contains the documentation, training-data or knowledge-base.
+You should not change the directory name or location.
+- In case you want to change the directory name or location, you should name fixes to the above two mentioned files as well.

-- `docs` directory contains your training-data or knowledge-base.
-You can keep below mentioned file types in your `docs` directory: `.pdf`, `.docx`, `.pptx`, `.jpg`, `.png`, `.jpeg`, `.mp3`, `.mp4`, `.csv`, `.epub`, `.md`, `.mbox`
+The docs directory can contain various file types such as `.pdf`, `.docx`, `.pptx`, `.jpg`, `.png`, `.jpeg`, `.mp3`, `.mp4`, `.csv`, `.epub`, `.md`, and `.mbox`.

-## What are OpenAI Embeddings?

-OpenAI’s text embeddings measure the relatedness of text strings.
-Embeddings are commonly used for:
+`OpenAI's text embeddings` are powerful tools that measure the relatedness of text strings.
+These embeddings can be used for a wide range of applications such as `search`, `clustering`, `recommendations`, `anomaly detection`, `diversity measurement`, and `classification`.

-- **Search** (where results are ranked by relevance to a query string)
-- **Clustering** (where text strings are grouped by similarity)
-- **Recommendations** (where items with related text strings are recommended)
-- **Anomaly detection** (where outliers with little relatedness are identified)
-- **Diversity measurement** (where similarity distributions are analyzed)
-- **Classification** (where text strings are classified by their most similar label)

-An embedding is a vector (list) of floating point numbers.
-The distance between two vectors measures their relatedness.
-Small distances suggest high relatedness and large distances suggest low relatedness.

-## What are the Prerequisites?

-- OpenAI API Key
-- Python version >= 3.11.3
-- Pip version >= 23.0.1 from python (3.11)

-If you have the correct version of Python & Pip installed, you can use the following command to install the dependencies -
+To get started with this repository, you need an `OpenAI API key`, `Python version >= 3.11.3`, and `Pip version >= 23.0.1 from Python (3.11)` then you can install the necessary dependencies by running the following command:

 ```bash
 pip install -r requirements.txt
 ```

-## Construct.py:

-- This script constructs an index using the GPTSimpleVectorIndex from documents in a specified directory.
+- `construct.py` constructs an index using the `GPTSimpleVectorIndex` from documents in a specified directory.
-- The LLMPredictor is used to generate embeddings for the documents, and a PromptHelper is used to generate prompts for the LLMPredictor.
-The constructed index is saved to disk in JSON format.
+- The `LLMPredictor` generates embeddings for the documents, and a `PromptHelper` generates prompts for the LLMPredictor.

-### Usage:

-Run the script and keep the docs at the level same as this script.
+- The constructed index is saved as `index.json` to disk in JSON format.

+## To use construct.py, run the following command:

 ```bash
 export OPENAI_API_KEY="sk-xxx...xxx" python construct.py
 ```

-Note:
-1. Make sure to set up the dependencies and provide the necessary API credentials before running the script.
-2. Once your `construct.py` is successfully run, then you should see an index.json file containing embeddings.
+Note that you need to set up the dependencies and provide the necessary API credentials before running the script.
+Once `construct.py` is successfully run, an `index.json` file containing embeddings will be created.

-## Run.py:

-1. This script implements a chatbot using the GPTSimpleVectorIndex from a pre-constructed index.
-2. The chatbot takes input text as a command line argument and generates a response by querying the index.
-3. The SentenceEmbeddingOptimizer is used to optimize the responses.
+`run.py` implements a chatbot using the pre-constructed index.
+The chatbot takes input text as a command-line argument and generates a response by querying the index.
+The SentenceEmbeddingOptimizer is used to optimize the responses.
 The generated response is printed to the console with special markers indicating the start and end of the response.

-### Usage:

-Run the script with the input text as the command line argument.
-For example:
+## To use run.py, run the following command with your desired prompt:

 ```bash
 export OPENAI_API_KEY="sk-xxx...xxx" python run.py "Hello, how are you?"
 ```

-Note:
-Make sure to provide the path to the pre-constructed index in the `GPTSimpleVectorIndex.load_from_disk()` method in the chatbot() function.
+**Note** that you need to provide the path to the pre-constructed index in the `GPTSimpleVectorIndex.load_from_disk()` method in the `chatbot()` function.
+Incase you are planning to change the docs directory name or its path.
 Also, the chatbot may take some time to generate a response, depending on the complexity of the query and the size of the index.

+I hope that this repository helps you to create powerful AI-powered CLI tools.
+Feel free to modify and extend the code as per your requirements.